vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: Conclusion

 \section{Conclusion}

-This work presents \proposed, a high-performance profiling-driven simulation framework that accurately estimates LLM's training time. \proposed targets AI systems equipped with thousands of GPUs for training LLM model architectures containing billions of parameters trained with trillions of tokens.
-We demonstrate \proposed's merits and its practicality by conducting several case studies, e.g., cost-effective evaluation of optimal training parallelization strategies that balances training time and its associated cost, efficient multi-tenant GPU cluster scheduling algorithms targeting multiple LLM training jobs, and determining a cost-optimal LLM model architecture given a fixed compute budget.
+\proposed is a high-performance profiling-driven simulation framework that accurately estimates LLM's training time. \proposed targets AI systems equipped with thousands of GPUs for training LLM models containing billions of parameters trained with trillions of tokens.
+We demonstrate \proposed's merits and its practicality by conducting several case studies, e.g., evaluation of optimal training parallelization plans that balances training time and its associated cost, efficient multi-tenant GPU cluster scheduling algorithms targeting multiple LLM training jobs, and determining a cost-optimal LLM model architecture given a fixed compute budget.